pleblanc72/Insights-in-a-Day/README.md

 Thirdly, you should have some experience with SQL Server Data Tools and SQL Server Management Studio.

-Finally, before arriving at the workshop ensure that you have installed the latest edition of the following items on your machine:
-•	Power BI Desktop
-•	SQL Server Management Studio
-•	SQL Server Data Tools
+Finally, before arriving at the workshop ensure that you have installed the latest edition of the following items on your machine: â€¢	Power BI Desktop â€¢	SQL Server Management Studio â€¢	SQL Server Data Tools

 # Agenda
-Please note:  This is a rough agenda, and the schedule is subject to change pending workshop activities and interaction.
-•	8-9 (optional):  Setup assistance and networking
-•	9-9:30:  Validating your environment
-•	9:30-10:  Introduction to the Solution
-•	10-10:15: Break
-•	10:15-11:15:  Lab 1 - Creating and Deploying the Data Warehouse Schema
-•	11:15-12:  Lab 2 – Creating and Configuring Azure Data Factory or Validating SSIS Environment
-•	12-1:  Lunch
-•	1-2:  Lab 3 – Configuring the SSIS ETL Project
-•	2-3:  Lab 4 – Creating, configuring and Deploying Azure Analysis Services Tabular Model
-•	3-3:15 – Break
-•	3:15-3:45 – Lab 5 - Deploying and Scheduling your SSIS packages to run in ADF or on the SQL Server Agent
-•	3:45-4:45– lab 6 - Connecting the Power BI Report to your Azure AS instance
+Please note:  This is a rough agenda, and the schedule is subject to change pending workshop activities and interaction. â€¢	8-9 (optional):  Setup assistance and networking â€¢	9-9:30:  Validating your environment â€¢	9:30-10:  Introduction to the Solution â€¢	10-10:15: Break â€¢	10:15-11:15:  Lab 1 - Creating and Deploying the Data Warehouse Schema â€¢	11:15-12:  Lab 2 â€“ Creating and Configuring Azure Data Factory or Validating SSIS Environment â€¢	12-1:  Lunch â€¢	1-2:  Lab 3 â€“ Configuring the SSIS ETL Project â€¢	2-3:  Lab 4 â€“ Creating, configuring and Deploying Azure Analysis Services Tabular Model â€¢	3-3:15 â€“ Break â€¢	3:15-3:45 â€“ Lab 5 - Deploying and Scheduling your SSIS packages to run in ADF or on the SQL Server Agent â€¢	3:45-4:45â€“ lab 6 - Connecting the Power BI Report to your Azure AS instance
-•	4:45-until – Q&A and Feedback for workshop
+â€¢	4:45-until â€“ Q&A and Feedback for workshop